marketulinek/engeto-homework-text-analyzator/README.md

 # TEXT ANALYZATOR

-CURRENTLY WORK IN PROGRESS

 Homework 1 for Python Academy - Text Analyzator

 # Task Assignment

-The goal is to creat Text Analyzator - program which can process arbitrarily long text and get some stats.
+The goal is to create Text Analyzator - program which can process arbitrarily long text and get some stats.

 The program has to contain: